KonstantinosPetrakis/PatentInspector/README.md

 ### Backend (cd to backend directory)

 1. Install `python`, `pip` and `virtualenv`.
-2. Install `postgresql`, ideally version 15 and create an admin user.
+2. Install `postgresql` and create an admin user.
 3. Create a `.env` file based on the `.env.example` file
 4. Create a database named to whatever `POSTGRES_DB` is set in your `.env` file and install the `postgis` and `pg_trgm` extensions to it.
 Most likely postgis has system dependencies that you need to install.
 5. Create a virtualenv and activate it
 6. Install the `requirements.txt` file using pip.
-7.  - Run the `uspto` and `index` management commands to download data from the USPTO website and insert it to the database and index it
+7.  - Run the `uspto` and `index` management commands to download data from the USPTO website, pre-process it and insert it to the database and index it (about 10 hours)
-    - Or run the `load_database` management command to load the indexed database from a file stored in a remote server
+    - Or run the `load_database` management command to load the indexed database from a file stored in a remote server (about 1 hour)
 8. Run the server with `python manage.py runserver`

 ### Frontend (cd to frontend directory)